BigSoftVideo/DOTE/help.md

 ### Which version am I using?

+Click the link `About` under the `Help` menu to find out which version you are using.

 If you have recently downloaded the v2.0 release to install or update _DOTE_, then you are on the right webpage.

 If you are still using the older v1.0 releases of _DOTE_, then you need to go to the [archived help guide](help.v1/help.md).